Answering Service for Electrical Contractors

 EV charger overheating or failure

 Heat or smoke at a Level 2 charger is urgent.
 The AI asks model, install date, what was charging when the issue started, and whether the breaker tripped.
-Hands off to a tech qualified for EVSE work.
+Tags the alert with EV-charger context so your on-call electrician can decide the callback path.

 URGENT